Learn how to create diverse characters without falling into the pit of stereotypes.

 When not working on fiction, Day is Senior Policy Advisor with the U.S. Department of Labor focusing on Youth.
 She has also worked as a lobbyist and political analyst on issues relating to Health care, Education, Employment, Disability, and International Development.
 She is a proud member of the U.S. Coast Guard Auxiliary, loves action movies, and drinks far too much tea.
 She lives in Washington, DC with her wife, N.R.
 Brown, in a house with too many swords, comic books, and political treatises.

 She can be found online at DayAlMohamed.com and @DayAlMoh

 HoCo continues to collect new or gently-used books for HopeWorks.
-Donors get an extra door prize ticket.
+(The Howard County Domestic Violence Center.)
 All genres and age groups are needed, but due to the nature of their services, they request that the books contain no mention of violence against women or children.